 The same is true when doing business online, people judge a company based on how it looks.
 Yet, the KEY difference is that when doing business online your company’s real estate is totally virtual: A website.
 One that can be accessed 24/7 by anyone around the world and which you have the power to design, develop and edit at a much more affordable price than re-building a physical store.
-It’s also much better than having a single store on your neighborhood, because anyone can “Travel” to it online.
-It’s no surprise why the Internet has helped so many companies grow exponentially, while also creating a greater lack of trust from many website that look suspicious, not very professional or real.
+It’s also much better than having a single store in your neighborhood because anyone can “Travel” to it online.
+It’s no surprise why the Internet has helped so many companies grow exponentially, while also creating a greater lack of trust from many websites that look suspicious, not very professional or real.

 The fact that your window to the entire world is completely digital is a tremendous opportunity to showcase your company in the best way possible.
-You can build the image and brand of your business so that it appears as if you actually own the the biggest, most modern and best quality company out there (Even if you actually have no physical store, work at home, have just a tiny office or maybe even a crappy product - let’s hope that last one is not the case).
-Thanks to technology, the Internet, the continuously lower cost of online services and greater emphasis on design on almost every industry it’s now easier to build a company and make it look super professional online - no matter how old it is, how many employees you have or if you actually own any assets.
+You can build the image and brand of your business so that it appears as if you actually own the biggest, most modern and best quality company out there (Even if you actually have no physical store, work at home, have just a tiny office or maybe even a crappy product - let’s hope that the last one is not the case).
+Thanks to technology, the Internet, the continuously lower cost of online services and greater emphasis on the design on almost every industry it’s now easier to build a company and make it look super professional online - no matter how old it is, how many employees you have or if you actually own any assets.

 Make your company look modern, bigger, better, and the best in your industry.

 After years of working with small businesses from all types of industries, I’ve learned the tricks and tools required to make a company look professional, modern and trustworthy with very limited financial and staff resources.
 Here’s a list of the most important ones:

 1. Build a brand, not just a company